 What Zodiac Sign is the King of Swords?

 The King of Swords, like all the court cards in the suit of Swords, is representative of an Air sign.

 The King of Swords represents a person with an Air Zodiac sign.
 They might be a Libra or an Aquarius.
-However, the smart, talkative, and versatile Gemini is the best match to the King of Swords archetype.
+However, the smart, talkative, and versatile Gemini is the best match for the King of Swords archetype.